-Details on changes to the cost estimate since the 2012 Annual Update can be found within Part VI, Section 2 of this report (beginning on page 42).
-In general the cost differences within each major cost element are attributable as follows:
+Details on changes to the cost estimate since the 2013 Annual Update can be found within Part VI, Section 2 of this report.

 Risks and Uncertainty

-Some of the Program’s current instability is related to the concurrency of development, test, and production.
+Some of the Program’s past instability was related to the concurrency of development, test, and production.
 Concurrency results from design and tooling changes and altered manufacturing processes concurrent with developmental testing.
-However, while this remains a concern, the aircraft design is expected to continue to stabilize as it approaches full rate production.
+Concurrency remains a concern, though concurrency cost estimates have stabilized over the past year.
+As testing progresses the risks and costs of concurrency should progressively decline as the program approaches full rate production.

-Contingency: The current estimate includes $342 million for acquisition contingency, a reduction of $260 million since the 2012 Annual Update, and $3,496 million for sustainment contingency, an increase of $1,546 million.
-While the overall contingency provisions fall within the range recommended in the KPMG Framework, the provision for acquisition contingency could be considered low for a project of this scope and size.
-As a result, any option moving forward will be informed by the Government's current $9 billion acquisition cap to acquire next generation fighter aircraft to replace the existing fleet of CF-18s.
+Contingency: The current estimate includes $76 million for acquisition contingency, a reduction of $266 million since the 2013 Annual Update.
+The full amount of acquisition contingency suggested by the Life-Cycle Cost Framework would be $1,080 million.
+The $1,920 million for sustainment contingency reflects a decrease of $1,576 million since the 2013 Annual Update.
+While the overall contingency provisions fall within the range recommended in the KPMG Framework, the provision for acquisition contingency is considered low for a project of this scope and size.
+If the full acquisition contingency was required, the remaining shortfall could be met by buying fewer aircraft.
+Moving forward, the Government will consider the frozen acquisition envelope in relation to the capability needed to meet the Canada First Defence Strategy to replace Canada’s CF-18 fleet.
 Taking into account the above adjustments to contingency and the fact that the overall cost estimate has not changed materially from the previous estimate, the provision for contingency remains consistent with known risks.

-As part of the Seven-Point Plan for replacing Canada’s fighter aircraft, the Department of National Defence has completed an analysis of the estimated life-cycle cost for a notional F-35A fleet, based on updated cost data received from the F-35 Joint Program Office in June 2013.
-This analysis compares current life cycle cost estimates with those reported in the 2012 Annual Update.
-While cost estimates continue to be refined based on the evolution of the Joint Strike Fighter Program, the comparative analysis generally indicates marginal changes in various sub-elements and an overall decrease of 0.3% between the life-cycle cost estimates calculated in 2012 and 2013.
+As part of the Seven-Point Plan for replacing Canada’s fighter aircraft, the Department of National Defence has completed an analysis of the estimated life-cycle cost for a notional F-35A fleet, based on updated cost data received from the F-35 Joint Program Office in August 2014.
+This analysis compares current life cycle cost estimates with those reported in the 2013 Annual Update.
+While cost estimates continue to be refined based on the evolution of the Joint Strike Fighter Program, the comparative analysis generally indicates marginal changes in various sub-elements and an overall increase of 0.27% between the life-cycle cost estimates calculated in 2013 and 2014.

 Planning assumptions and the associated estimates will continue to be refined in future annual updates.
 Raymond Chabot Grant Thornton completed an independent review of National Defence's estimated life-cycle costs presented in this Annual Update.
-Their report concluded that the 2013 Annual Update provides a reasonable and comprehensive presentation of key issues related to the Life Cycle Cost estimate, and that there were no deviations from the Framework that would result in any material changes to the overall life-cycle cost estimate.
+Their report concluded that the 2014 Annual Update appears complete and offers proper support to decision-makers, provides a reasonable and comprehensive presentation of key issues related to the Life Cycle Cost estimate, and that there were no deviations from the Framework that would result in any material changes to the overall life-cycle cost estimate.

 In June 2012, the National Fighter Procurement Secretariat embarked on its mandate to ensure that due diligence, oversight, and transparency are applied to the process of acquiring fighter aircraft for the Royal Canadian Air Force.
 The Secretariat is achieving this goal through the implementation of a Seven-Point Plan.
 This report meets one element of the Seven-Point Plan: National Defence, through the National Fighter Procurement Secretariat, will provide annual updates to Parliament.

-The Department of National Defence presents herein its second Annual Update to Parliament on the cost estimates for the F-35.
-This Update is based on program-level costing, as defined in KMPG’s Life-Cycle Costing Framework 2.
+The Department of National Defence presents herein its third Annual Update to Parliament on the cost estimates for the F-35.
+This Update is based on program-level costing, as defined in KMPG’s Life-Cycle Costing Framework .
 It covers the cost of a replacement fighter aircraft capability for Canada, from program development through delivery and operations to withdrawal from service.